Claude Delangle (F) – president of the jury

 Nina Šenk (1982) graduated in composition from the Ljubljana Academy of Music under Prof. Pavel Mihelčič, then continued her postgraduate studies in composition in Dresden under the mentorship of Prof. Lothar Voigtländer and obtained her master’s degree in the class of Prof. Matthias Pintscher at the University of Music and Performing Arts in Munich.
 She is a recipient of many awards, including the Prešeren Fund Prize for her creative work in 2017, Johann Joseph Fux Prize 2021, awarded by the government of the Austrian state of Styria, for her new opera Canvas and 2024 Erste Bank Composition Award.
 Nina Šenk’s works have been performed at numerous important international festivals (BBC Proms, New York Philharmonic Biennial, Wien modern, Salzburger Festspiele, Young Euro Classic Berlin, Kasseler Musiktage, Musica Viva Munich, etc.) and in many other concerts around the world with various orchestras and ensembles (Royal Concertgebouw Orchestra, Bavarian Radio Orchestra, Deutsches Symphonie-Orchester Berlin, New York Philharmonic Orchestra, Strasbourg Philharmonic Orchestra, Slovenian Philharmonic Orchestra, RTV Slovenia Symphony Orchestra, Ensemble InterContemporain, Klangforum Wien, Ensemble Modern, Scharoun Ensemble, Ensemble Mosaik, London Sinfonietta and others).
 Since 2019 she is an associate member of the Slovenian Academy of Sciences and Arts.

-Matjaž Drevenšek (SI) – director of the competition
+Matjaž Drevenšek (SI) – artistic director

 Prof. mag.
 Matjaž Drevenšek, MSc is professor of saxophone at the Academy of Music of the University of Ljubljana.
 As a soloist and chamber musician (a member of the Zagreb Saxophone Quartet, LJD Ensemble and other classical, jazz and rock bands) he performs in Europe, South and Central America, Asia, Canada and the USA.
 As a soloist he plays with symphony and wind orchestras at home and abroad: the Slovenian Philharmonic Orchestra, Maribor Philharmonic, Slovenian Philharmonic String Chamber Orchestra, Slovenian Military Orchestra, Zagreb Philharmonic Orchestra, Croatian Radio television Symphony and Jazz Orchestra, Zagreb Soloists, Croatian Chamber Orchestra, Croatian Army Symphony Wind Orchestra, French Republican Guard Orchestra, Hong Kong Festival Wind Orchestra, Royal Northern College of Music Wind Orchestra (UK), Emory Wind Ensemble and University of Minnesota Symphonic Wind Ensemble (USA) and the San José Concert Band, Costa Rica.
 Prof. Drevenšek is a jury member in national and international competitions for young musicians (Austria, Croatia, France, Germany, Italy, Latvia, Northern Macedonia, Poland, Serbia) and conducts numerous summer schools and master classes in Europe, Asia, Central America and the USA.
 He has premiered some eighty compositions by domestic and foreign authors, and participated in twenty-one recorded releases.
 He has been artistic director of International Saxophone Meetings SAXGO and International Saxophone Competition in Nova Gorica.
-He is Vice-Rector of the University of Ljubljana for the Arts (2021—2025).
+He is Vice-Rector of the University of Ljubljana for the Arts (2025—2029).

 Sae Lee (JPN, SI) – piano accompanist